codenvibes/alx-system_engineering-devops/0x13-firewall/README.md

 What is the main function of a firewall?
 - [ ] To filter incoming and outgoing TCP traffic
 - [ ] To filter outgoing traffic
-- [ ] To filter incoming and outgoing network traffic
+- [x] To filter incoming and outgoing network traffic
 <br>
 </details>

 <details>
 <summary><b>Question 3</b></summary><br>

+What is a firewall?

+A hardware or software security system

+A software security system

+A hardware security system
 <br>
 </details>